 As its name suggests, a backflow prevention device ensures water flows in the intended direction.
 It springs into action when pressure changes between the consumer side and main supply, effectively preventing the reversal in direction and potential contamination of potable water.
 Generally, backflow preventers for residential use are smaller than their commercial counterparts.

 But what does a backflow preventer look like?
 The device is easily noticeable as equipment with several ports (test cocks) and 1-2 caps on a chamber lying between two shutoff valves.
+For more details, you can go through the Anix Valve USA.

 Where is the backflow preventer located?